aion1/Avrio/README.md

-# currency
+# Aviro
-A c/c++ implementation of a blockchain based cryptocurrency.
+A c/c++ implementation of a blockchain based cryptocurrency featuring multiple chains, proof of node and no PoW!
 Join our discord for more info http://discord.gg/R3UhgCk

 ## TODO:
 - [ ] Fill out the todo list
 - [ ] **Blockchain**:
--   [ ] Store blockchain on drive rather than current implementatio where it is stored on ram!
+-   [ ] Store blockchain on drive rather than current implementation where it is stored on ram!
+(WIP)
 - [ ] **P2p**:
-- [ ] make connections to peers
+- [ ] make connections to peers (WIP)
 - [ ] share blocks with peers
 - [ ] share transactions with peers
 - [ ] get blocks from peers
 - [ ] submit uptime proof
 - [ ] **Wallet**:
 - [ ] *(Wallet) Core*:
-- [ ] Create rawtx
+- [x] ~~Create rawtx
 - [ ] sign rawtx
 - [ ] scan blockchain for transactions
 - [ ] generate public & private keys